o1-labs/rfcs/00xx-vinegar.md

 The operations needed are conceptually very similar to the operations in the existing pickles circuits.
 However, because we want to avoid hard-coding the particular details of the target kimchi proof into the circuit, we will need to be careful to construct 'VinegarStep' and 'VinegarWrap' in a generic way, with some mechanism to describe the verification steps required for a particular target kimchi-style proof.

+### Vinegar architecture and plan

 The implementaiton is suggested to be done in the `proof-systems` repository directly.
 This will create, de facto, a proving system that is quite similar to pickles (written in `mina` repo in ocaml), which is intenional.

+The plan for vinegar is as follows:
+1. Move the necessary pickles datatypes (such as `MessagesForNextStep` and so on) into `proof-systems`
+1. Write the computation of `deferred_values`.
+    - Or find / reassemble from existing codebase -- it already exists, but it is not clear it can be conveniently used.
+Make sure it can be.
+1. Implement the `finalize_other_proof` circuit function, generically over both curves if possible.
+   - Write a test.
+Create a test circuit that verifies just that part.
+   - Generating a reasonable sample input for `finalize_other_proof` should help with debugging.
+Make sure the sample input is modelling the potentially more generic target proof system.
+This might require a more generic version of `kimchi`, or something that mimics it.
+1. Implement the `incrementally_verify_proof` circuit function (also generically).
+   - Write a test.
+Same as for the previous point.
+1. Build the `VinegarWrap` circuit by combining the two functions.
+   - In practice this requires also making sure that some datatypes are hashed/passed correctly.
+Expect a lot of small details.
+1. Build the `VinegarStep` circuit.
+1. Test how two Vinegar circuits work together in a rust test.
+Use the stub target prove system written before.
+1. Test Vinegar with actual pickles.

 ## Test plan and functional requirements